-For each analysis period, the prior update becomes the baseline for the analysis of the current period.
+For each analysis period, the prior schedule update becomes the baseline for the analysis of the current period.
 This allows delays, accelerations, and critical path changes to be identified and analyzed on a period-by-period basis.
 Rarely is a project executed exactly as planned – often there are alterations to the planned sequence of work.
 Analyzing delays on a period-by-period basis allows the consultant to consider alterations to the planned work sequence that change the project’s critical path.
 The windows analysis methodology compares start dates, finish dates, and duration of the activities and identifies changes to schedule logic between analysis periods.
-As such, implementation of the windows schedule analysis depends on reliable baseline schedule information, contemporaneous schedule updates, and as-built schedule information.
+As such, implementation of the windows schedule analysis depends on baseline schedule information, contemporaneous schedule updates, and as-built schedule information.
 The following graphics show this process continuing through windows two, three, and four.

 Although the windows schedule analysis is performed in a retrospective context, either shortly after a delay event occurs or after the completion date of the entire project, it is not a hindsight analysis approach.
 Rather, the windows schedule analysis is a forward-looking technique because the analysis generally proceeds from the beginning of a project and moves forward in time on a chronological and cumulative basis.
 The windows schedule analysis evaluates as-built performance information and records to determine whether delays or changes actually delayed the critical path of a project.
 At the conclusion of a windows analysis, there is a complete picture of delay events on a period-by-period basis.
 This is shown in the following summary graphic: